Neural Capacity Estimators: How Reliable Are They?: Neural Capacity Estimation

-For the NMIE, any of the the four methods presented in the previous sections as well as other NMIE can be used.
-In this work, the NMIE is uses a number fully connected layers since we are considering memoryless channels.
+For the NMIE, any of the the four methods presented in the previous sections, as well as other NMIEs, can be used.
+In this work, the NMIE uses a number fully connected layers since we are considering memoryless channels.
 The \ac{nit} also uses fully connected layers.
-The input to \ac{nit} is a standard Gaussian RV $N_1$ and the output of the \ac{nit} is the channel input $X$.
-Hence the \ac{nit} transforms the standard Gaussian RV into any other distribution.
+The input to \ac{nit} is a standard Gaussian RV $S$ and the output of the \ac{nit} is the channel input $X$.
+Hence the \ac{nit} function $f_\theta$ transforms the standard Gaussian RV into any other distribution through parameters $\theta$.

-The training of \ac{nit} and \ac{nmie} are performed iteratively (similar to GANs).
-A single training iteration has 3 phases.
-In phase 0, the NMIE is trained exclusively for a few iterations an initialization learning for the algorithm.
-This is only done only once at the beginning.
-The algorithm then enters the main optimization loop where in phase 1 the weights of the NIT network are kept constant and the NMIE network is trained and in phase 2 the weights of the NIT network are kept constant and the NMIE network is trained.
-The loss function used for training both networks is the negative of the estimated mutual information and is different for each of the four \ac{nmie} methods considered in this paper as described in the previous section.
-The main training loop continues in this fashion until the estimates $I(X;Z)$ converge or until a specific number of iterations are reached.
-Algorithm \ref{alg} summarizes this training procedure.
+The training of \ac{nit} and \ac{nmie} is performed iteratively (similar to GANs).
+Let us summarize the training procedure as in Algorithm \ref{alg}: a single training iteration has 3 phases.
+In {\bf phase 0}, the NMIE is trained exclusively for a few iterations to have the MI estimation converge to a reasonable value.
+This is performed only once at the beginning.
+The algorithm then enters the main optimization loop where in {\bf phase 1} the weights of the NIT network are kept constant and the NMIE network is trained and in {\bf phase 2} the weights of the NIT network are kept constant and the NMIE network is trained.
+The loss function used for training both networks is the negative of the estimated mutual information and is different for each of the three \ac{nmie} methods considered in this paper as described in the previous section.
+The main training loop continues in this fashion until the estimates $I_\theta(f_\phi(S);Y)$ converge or until a specific number of iterations are reached.